keirthana/anbox-cloud-docs/tutorial/installing-appliance.md

 ![Instructions for registering Ubuntu SSO account|690x442](https://assets.ubuntu.com/v1/93b47634-install_appliance_register.png)

-### 1. Register your Ubuntu SSO account
+### Register your Ubuntu SSO account

-Enter the following command to register your Ubuntu SSO account:
+Enter the following command to register your Ubuntu SSO account with the appliance dashboard:

     anbox-cloud-appliance dashboard register <your Ubuntu SSO email address>

 The output provides a link that you must open in your web browser to finish the account creation.
 By default, the registration link expires after one hour.
 After registering, you can log into the appliance dashboard with your Ubuntu SSO account.

-### 2. Log into the appliance dashboard
+### Log into the appliance dashboard

 After registering, you can log into the appliance dashboard at `https://your-machine-address` with your Ubuntu SSO account.